vuestorefront/vue-storefront/packages/core/docs/architecture/server-middleware.md

 ## Extending an integrations

 As shown in the [Configuration](#configuration) section, integrations can be extended.
-You can follow our [Extending integrations](/integrate/extending-integrations.html) guide to learn more.
+To learn more, you can follow our [Extending integrations](/integrate/extending-integrations.html) guide.

 ## Separating Server Middleware from Nuxt.js